hashicorp/consul-aws/README.md

 go test ./... -run SomeTestFunction_name
 ```

 **Note:** To run the sync integration tests, you must specify `INTTEST=1` in your environment and [AWS credentials](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials).
+To run enterprise based integration tests, you must specify `INTTEST_ENTERPRISE=1` in your environment.

 ## Compatibility with Consul